• Skip to primary navigation

 Ground lamb in a glass bowl, paprika, red pepper flakes and salt in separate bowls on the side.

-What Meat Is Adana?
+What Meat Is Used In Adana Kebap?

-Today, however, like with most traditional recipes, there are a ton of variants on this recipe.
-Most people use lamb meat only regardless of its gender, age, or origin.
 And we are aware that finding tail fat is the world’s easiest thing if you are not in Turkey.
-So we will be using regular ground lamb in this recipe.
-It still comes out super tasty with fewer calories.
+So we will be using regular ground lamb (with a high fat ratio) in this recipe for Adana kebab.
+It still comes out super tasty.

 Spicy ground lamb mixture shaped on three wooden skewers on a wooden cutting board and two large balls of meat in a bowl on the side.